-A password policy is a collection of administrator-defined rules that specify the criteria for creating and replacing enduser passwords.
-NMAS[TM] enables you to enforce password policies that you assign to users in Novell[®] eDirectory[TM].
+A password policy is a collection of administrator-defined rules that specify the criteria for creating and replacing end-user passwords.
+NMASTM enables you to enforce password policies that you assign to users in Novell[®] eDirectoryTM.

-Password policies also include Forgotten Password Self-Service features, to reduce help desk calls for forgotten passwords.
+Password policies can also include Forgotten Password Self-Service features, to reduce help desk calls for forgotten passwords.
 Another self-service feature is Reset Password Self-Service, which lets users change their passwords while viewing the rules the administrator has specified in the password policy.
 Users access these features through the iManager self-service console.

 Most features of password management require Universal Password to be enabled.
-Ideally, you would also integrate the iManager self-service console into your existing company portal, if you have one, to give users easy access to Forgotten Password Self-Service and Reset Password Self-service.
+Ideally, you should also integrate the iManager self-service console into your existing company portal, if you have one, to give users easy access to Forgotten Password Self-Service and Reset Password Self-service.
 The iManager self-service console is available only with iManager 2.0.2.

-You create Password Policies by using a wizard.
+You create password policies by using a wizard.
 In iManager, click Passwords > Password Policies > New.
+For more information on creating password policies, see Section 3.4, "Creating Password Policies," on page 34.